A non-exponential extension of Sanov's theorem via convex duality: Introduction

 \subsection{Outline of the paper}

 The remainder of the paper is organized as follows.
-Section \ref{se:riskmeasures} begins by clarifying the $(\alpha,\rho)$ duality, explaining some useful properties of $\rho$ and $\rho_n$ and extending their definitions to unbounded functions.
-Section \ref{se:sanovproof} is devoted to the statement and proof Theorem \ref{th:main-sanov-extended}, which contains Theorem \ref{th:main-sanov} as a special case but is extended to stronger topologies and unbounded functions $F$.
+Section \ref{se:riskmeasures} begins by clarifying the $(\alpha,\rho)$ duality, explaining some useful properties of $\rho$ and $\rho_n$ and extending their definitions to unbounded functions before giving.
+In Section \ref{se:sanovproof} we give the proof of an extension of Theorem \ref{th:main-sanov}, which contains Theorem \ref{th:main-sanov} as a special case but is extended to stronger topologies and unbounded functions $F$.
 See also Section \ref{se:contraction} for abstract analogs of the contraction principle and Cram\'er's theorem.
-These extensions are put to use in Section \ref{se:nonexpLDP}, which proves and elaborates on the non-exponential forms of Sanov's and Cram\'er's theorems discussed in Section \ref{se:intro:nonexpLDP}.
-Section \ref{se:optimization} applies these results to obtain error estimates for a common Monte Carlo approach to stochastic optimization.
+Section \ref{se:psi-compact-levelsets} elaborates on the additional topological assumptions needed for the extension of the main theorem.
+Then, Section \ref{se:nonexpLDP} focuses on the particular choice of $\alpha$ in \eqref{intro:lpentropy}, providing proofs of the claims of Section \ref{se:intro:nonexpLDP}.
 Sections \ref{se:uniform} and \ref{se:optimaltransport} respectively elaborate on the examples of \ref{se:intro:uniform} and \ref{se:intro:optimaltransport}.
-Section \ref{se:superhedging} proves two different representations of $\rho_n$, namely those of \eqref{def:intro:rhon-recursive} and Theorem \ref{th:superhedging}.
-The short Appendix \ref{se:superadditivity} describes a natural but largely unsuccessful attempt to derive tractable large deviation upper bounds from Theorem \ref{th:main-sanov} by working with a class of functionals $\alpha$ of not one but two measures, such as $\varphi$-divergences.
-Finally two minor technical results are relegated to Appendix \ref{se:technical-lemma}.
+Appendix \ref{se:rhon} proves a different representations of $\rho_n$, namely those of \eqref{def:intro:rhon-recursive}.
+Finally, two minor technical results are relegated to Appendix \ref{se:technical-lemma}.